Excess weight loss recorded

 Now that I’ve lost that extra weight, I can move so much more easily.

 I tried Slimming World, Weight Watchers, keto diets, and many different things like that.
 I was also prescribed weight loss pills by my GP, which I did try, but they just didn’t work.

 I would lose weight, and then I would regain the weight again.
 They didn’t really work for me.

-Talking about what life is like for her now, Amy said “now to be able to just put a swimming costume on or to put some gym clothes on or to put a dress on and just go for lunch is huge for me because I’m not spending the whole time worrying.
+Now, being able to put on a swimming costume, gym clothes, or a dress and simply go for lunch is a huge deal for me because I’m not spending the whole time worrying.
 I can just enjoy what I’m actually doing, which is really nice.

-I chose Streamline as they offer the best aftercare and the best pre-care.
-The second that I had my consultation, I knew that this was where I wanted to have my surgery.
-From every appointment since then, every phone call and every follow up call everyone has been so lovely.
-Even paying my deposit was just the loveliest people ever to speak to it was the most ridiculous things but it meant a lot.
+The moment I had my consultation, I knew that this was where I wanted to have my surgery.
+From every appointment since then, every phone call, and every follow-up call, everyone has been so lovely.
+Even paying my deposit, I spoke to the loveliest people ever.
+It might seem like a small thing, but it meant a lot.

-Talking about her future Amy said, “one of the reasons that I had my surgery was to help my MS and another reason was due to fertility issues being overweight meant, it was more difficult for me.
-So, I’m hoping that in the future, having lost the weight will mean a family.
+One of the reasons I had my surgery was to help my MS, and another reason was due to fertility issues.
+Being overweight made it more difficult for me.
+So, I’m hoping that in the future, having lost the weight will mean having a family.

-And it will mean that if I am lucky enough to have a family, I can do things with my family that I never would have been able to do before.
-You know, just go for a walk in a park which sounds so silly.
-Or being able to pushing a pram on the streets, if your baby can’t sleep, or things that people take very easily for granted.
-But these were things I was always very aware were going to be more difficult for me and now I hope that those things just won’t be an issue.
+It will also mean that if I am lucky enough to have a family, I can do things with my family that I never would have been able to do before.
+Just going for a walk in a park, which may sound simple, or being able to push a pram on the streets if your baby can’t sleep—things that people often take for granted.
+But these were things I was always very aware would be more difficult for me, and now I hope that those things just won’t be an issue.